Abhishaike/HyperProtoNetReproduce/README.md

 ## Current Issues
-There isn't really a *bug* persay, but moreso just misleading: because of the normalization schemes for the training dataset, the mean absolute error for year predictions look extremely off.
-This doesn't affect the test groups which don't have the normalization applied to it, but just something to keep in mind.
+There isn't really a *bug* persay, but moreso just misleading: because of the normalization schemes for the training dataset, the mean absolute error for year predictions look extremely off on the training dataset.
+This doesn't affect the test groups which don't have the normalization applied to it, so the reported classification/style accuracies are correct, but just something to keep in mind.